-33. What is Mother and Child Protection (MCP) card?
+43. What is Mother and Child Protection (MCP) card?

-Ans:- MCP card is a document that shows the record of vaccines received (date and age) by a child.
-It also helps to see the vaccines and their number of doses which are due for a child.
+Ans:- MCP card is a document that shows the record of vaccines received (date and age) by your child.
+It also helps you to see the vaccines and their number of doses which are due for your child.
+Thus, it is very important to keep this card safe and bring it along with you for subsequent vaccination.

 This card is given to all pregnant women and children, free of cost.
 MCP card is given to a pregnant woman at time of confirmation of pregnancy, and the same card continues till complete vaccination of her child.
+In case you have forgotten to bring the card, then health worker refer to will your records and give next vaccine due to your child.
+But if your MCP card is lost, then health worker will re-issue a new card after filling the old entries from her records

-What should be done if due vaccine is not available at the health facility or session site?
+What should we do if due vaccine is not available at the health facility or session site?

-Ans:- In such situations, the health worker will give the child all available vaccines for which s/he is eligible and will be called for the remaining vaccination in the next immunization session.
-However, the parents may also go to higher level health facility for getting scheduled vaccines, or wait for next immunization session day.
+Ans:- In such situations, the health worker will give your child all available vaccines for which s/he is eligible and will be called for the remaining vaccination in the next immunization session.
+You may also go to higher level health facility for getting scheduled vaccines, or wait for next immunization session day.